kuroidoruido/OneStore/README.md

 # FAQ
 ##  What is the default admin password?

 The default admin user is "admin" and its password is "admin".
+But API user must send password hashed with sha256.
+So in database we will have double hashed passwords to ensure passwords are not easily computable.

 The password is saved in database hash in sha3-256 with a salt.
 The salt can be configured if you need, but you will need to generate a new password hash for the default user manually.